-As EdenTree Investment Management Limited and EdenTree Asset Management limited are investment firms, their net assets are removed from the SII consolidation and replaced by own funds valued in accordance with their own sectoral rules (unaudited).
+As EdenTree IM and EdenTree AM are investment firms, their net assets are removed from the SII consolidation and replaced by own funds valued in accordance with their own sectoral rules (unaudited).

-As noted at the beginning of this section, foreseeable distributions are deducted from SII own funds, and the calculation of the group availability restriction is covered in the following section.
+As noted at the beginning of this section, foreseeable distributions are deducted from SII own funds, subordinated liabilities recognised as tier 2 own funds and any group availability restriction deducted.